mienaikoe/ziyu/Chapters/3-2-Chapter16.md

   Thi nodded earnestly in boundless appreciation of the clarity of a plan and a person to trust, but Linyu had no way to tell her and Melna would never have understood.

   "No. It's much too dangerous.
-It's better if you stay here with Žesse."
+It's better if you stay here with Jesse."

   Thi stood up now and approached her.
 "With.
 You," thi insisted.